marcinwal/CVmain/CV.md

 ### Work in stressful environment

 I worked in finance for the last few years running some substantial risk positions in much less friendly organisational framworks compared to developers world which I love.
 I was responsible for a team of 5-8 people.
 I worked in challenging environment and delivered given goals.
-I was responisble for Emerging Markets trading unit(Fixed Income and FX).
+I was responisble for Emerging Markets trading unit(Fixed Income and Foreign Exchange).

 ### Ruby

-I learned Ruby during MA course, its OOP structure and some subjects which were brand new to me;
+I learned Ruby during MA course, its OOP structure and some subjects which were brand new to me.
 I liked metaprogramming which opened new possibilities and I plan to explore it deeper.
 I did some Ruby full stack projects during MA course including chitter (as a weekend challenge) which was some kind of twitter clone.